twitchard/twitchard.github.io/README.md

 #### Passive Aggression

 In isolation, the RJM system has very rudimentary support for the detection and analysis of passive aggression.
-Support is somewhat better when the significant other module is installed and present in the same environment; still, communicating dissatisfaction through the use of passive aggression is not recommended.
+Support is somewhat better when the "significant other" module is installed and present in the same environment; still, communicating dissatisfaction through the use of passive aggression is not recommended.
 The RJM system is most likely completely oblivious to your grievance, and your communications will likely remain unrecognized, and be either misinterpreted or ignored.
 Use direct methods, where possible.

 ***Not recommended***
 ```